Numerical Methods for a 2D "Bad" Boussinesq Equation: RK4, Strang Splitting, and High-frequency Fourier Modes

 This solution is a soliton wave travelling at constant speed.
 Since the exact solution is a travelling soliton, then it is mass conserving, so we do not need to check whether $\int_{\Omega} u_{t}(x,y,0) \: d\Omega = 0$.
 To measure accuracy at each time point $t_{m}$, we use the $L^{\infty}$ error function

 where $\tilde{\Omega} = \{ x_{n_{1}}, \:\: 1 \le n_{1} \le N_{1} \} \times \{ y_{n_{2}}, \:\: 1 \le n_{2} \le N_{2} \}$.

-For the first simulation, we use initial condition of the form (\ref{exact_sol_raw}) with $\alpha=0.6$, $\beta=0.6$, and $b_{0}=10^{6}$ over the domain $\Omega = [-70,70]^{2}$.
-Using this setting, we numerically solve the Boussinesq system (\ref{system}) for $t \in [0,40]$ using both the Runge-Kutta method and Strang splitting with $\Delta x=\Delta y=0.25, \Delta t = 0.1$.
+For the first setting of initial condition and domain, we use initial condition of the form (\ref{exact_sol_raw}) with $\alpha=0.6$, $\beta=0.6$, and $b_{0}=10^{6}$ over the domain $\Omega = [-70,70]^{2}$.
 The exact solution with this setting is a soliton wave heading north-east direction with constant speed.
+Using this setting, we numerically solve the Boussinesq system (\ref{system}) for $t \in [0,40]$ using both the Runge-Kutta method and Strang splitting with $\Delta x=\Delta y=0.25$ and $\Delta t = 0.1,0.2$.
 Due to the automatic Fourier periodic boundary condition, waves passing through the boundary will reappear again from the opposite side.
 As a consequence, we only compute the $L^{\infty}$ error over the subdomain $y \in [-5,5]$: in this subdomain, the waves from periodic boundary condition will not appear at least before $t=40$.
-The plot of the numerical solutions are shown in Figure \ref{fig:rk4_sim1} and \ref{fig:strang_sim1}.
+The plot of the numerical solutions using $\Delta x=\Delta y=0.25$ and $\Delta t=0.1$ are shown in Figure \ref{fig:rk4_sim1} and \ref{fig:strang_sim1}.
 As we can see, the effect of periodic boundary condition can be seen around the corners of the domain.
 However, both numerical solutions have solitons heading in the same direction as the exact solution, and with approximately the same shape as well.
-The error is plotted in Figure \ref{fig:error_sim1}: we can see that both methods produce good results, with $e(40) \approx 0,005 < 2.8 \%$ of the initial condition's absolute peak $\max|U(x,y,0)|=0.18$.
-The error plot shows that the performance of Runge-Kutta 4 (RK4) is slightly better than Strang splitting for $t \in [5,40]$.
+The $L^{\infty}$ error is plotted in Figure \ref{fig:error_sim1} for both time step scenarios $\Delta t=0.1,0.2$.
+We can see